Harshal8887/Flask-web-app/README.md

 # Flask-web-App

-- A authentication system in flask with login anf register
+- A authentication system in flask with login and register functionality
-- also a note taking app integrated
+- Also a note taking app integrated inside.
 - ```bash
-    flsk run
+    flask run
   ```
 - [hstar](https://hstarsite.cf)

-* also an integrated notes app

 // nte